juji-io/datalevin/planner.md

 transaction through fast bitmap intersections.

 An additional "classes" LMDB DBI will be used.
-The keys will be class ids, and the values are the corresponding entities represented by a bitmap of entity ids.
+The keys will be class ids, and the values are a map with the following keys: `:attrs` is a bitmap of the defining attributes of the entity class; `:entities` is a bitmap of the entity ids in the class.
 This allows us to quickly find relevant entities once entity classes are identified in the query.

 Unlike previous work in the literature, our definition of entity class is firm